By Lora / Last update March 16, 2023

 *View the solutions of "Winfr.exe is not recognized as an internal or external command".

-If you are not familiar with command lines, it could be difficult to use Windows File Recovery to restore deleted files from Recycle Bin.
-Therefore, you could try to use third-party Windows data recovery freeware-MyRecover.
+If you are not familiar with computer knowledge, it could be difficult to use Windows File Recovery to restore deleted files from Recycle Bin.
+Therefore, you could try to use a nice Windows data recovery freeware - MyRecover.

 MyRecover Free helps users get rid of complex command lines to recover deleted files from Recycle Bin.
 It has a friendly user interface.
 Users can easily restore lost and deleted data from HDD, SSD, external hard drives, USB drives, SD cards, etc in Windows 7/8/8.1/10/11 and Windows Server.